 The function registers its operation into the last twelve (12) time-stamped registers.
-The register of the function records the ON event process data for ACTIVATED, BLOCKED, etc. The table below presents the structure of the function's register content.
+The register of the function records the ON event process data for ALARM, TRIP or BLOCKED.
+The table below presents the structure of the function's register content.